Nuclear power in Poland: Background

-Around 63% of Poland's electricity in 2023 was produced by burning hard coal and lignite (of which Poland has the EU's largest reserves).
+Around 52% of Poland's electricity in 2025 was produced by burning hard coal and lignite (of which Poland has the EU's largest reserves).
 This took place at industrial facilities and large central generating stations such as the 5 GW Bełchatów Power Station.
 With the need to reduce carbon dioxide emissions for environmental, climate, and economic reasons, the country continues to explore deployment of nuclear reactors for electricity generation and industrial process heat.

 National nuclear regulator

 Nuclear activities in Poland are regulated by the national nuclear regulator Państwowa Agencja Atomistyki (PAA).
-The PAA is a modern nuclear regulator who is an active member of European and international nuclear regulatory organizations.
+The PAA is a modern nuclear regulator which is an active member of European and international nuclear regulatory organizations.

 International relations

-Poland is a signatory to all major international treaties regarding nuclear energy, a member state of European Atomic Energy Community, and one of the founding member states of the International Atomic Energy Agency in 1957.
+Poland is a signatory to all major international treaties regarding nuclear energy, a member state of the European Atomic Energy Community, and one of the founding member states of the International Atomic Energy Agency in 1957.

 History

 1980 through 2000

 In the 1980s, the Żarnowiec Nuclear Power Plant was under construction, but the project was abandoned for a mix of reasons, including questions about the profitability of the enterprise, financing issues, and opposition from environmental activists.
 In 1990, the Polish government formally ended the project and began to liquidate the construction site.